StigNygaard/lastfm-widgets/services/README.md

 # Proxy API Services

 Running the Last.fm widget purely client-side means exposing your Last.fm API key to the public.
-This backend proxy sits between the frontend widget and Last.fm's Audioscrobbler API to avoid that, along with a few other practical problems.
+A backend proxy sits between the frontend widget and Last.fm's Audioscrobbler API to avoid that, along with a few other practical problems.

 You should pretty easily be able to get your own proxy API up and running on [Deno Deploy](https://deno.com/deploy) by following the instructions here.